simonscmap/cmapdatapipeline/docs/_build/html/_sources/data_ingestion/gallery_examples/user_submitted_dataset_walkthrough.rst.txt

    >>> deleteCatalogTables('tblFalkor_2018','Rainier')

 Continue this function for any other existing servers. ex.
-'Mariana','Rossby'
+'Mariana', 'Rossby'